 Datadog vs IBM Instana

 While both platforms offer robust MELT observability, Datadog stands out with broader integration support, stronger serverless visibility, and built-in DevSecOps capabilities.
-However, Datadog lacks deployment flexibility and incurs higher costs due to its modular, ingestion-based pricing.
-Instana, by contrast, offers hybrid deployment options but doesn’t match Datadog’s ecosystem depth or collaborative RCA features.
-For teams prioritizing scale, cloud-native readiness, and cross-functional visibility, Datadog is often a step ahead—if the cost trade-off is acceptable.
+However, Datadog offers no self-hosting and can be costly for smaller teams.
+IBM Instana, by contrast, offers hybrid deployment options.

 3. New Relic